sonic-net/sonic-platform-vpp/README.md

 SONIC_CHECKOUT_LABEL=sonic_git_commit_label make sonic
 ```
 > Note: Refer the instructions above on how to pass proxy if internet access is only though proxy

-when "git clone" prompts for username and password please enter your CEC used-id and password.

 The ./build directory contains all the repos pulled.
 The ./build/sonic-buildimage/target directory contains the
 sonic vpp targets.